 Instructor: Howard Hsu

 This DC III course is structured around photography as a means of personal expression.
 Students will look introspectively at their past, present, and future and incorporate aspects of themselves into their photography.
 Applying photographic concepts and techniques, students will engage in self-portraiture, experimentation with different formats or processes, and discussions among classmates on personal identity, cultural perspectives, and ideological views of the world.
-The course will culminate with the creation of the DC III portfolio incorporating past work and new work into a cohesive theme that is an insight into the photographer’s personality, history, aspirations, and unique way of seeing the world around themselves.
+The course will culminate with the creation of the DC III portfolio incorporating past work and new work into a cohesive theme that is an insight into the photographer’s personality, history, aspirations, and unique way of seeing the world.

 (B CORE 120D, VLPA)